 - Please note that the sections 'Dankwoord' and 'Curriculum Vitae' (pp. 234-239) are not included in the thesis downloads.

-Chapter 4: Timing of caloric intake during weight loss differentially affects striatal dopamine transporter and thalamic serotonin transporter binding in obese men (Embargo until 26 April 2018)
+Chapter 4: Timing of caloric intake during weight loss differentially affects striatal dopamine transporter and thalamic serotonin transporter binding in obese men (Embargo up to and including 26 April 2018)

-Chapter 5: Meal timing during weight loss differentially affects brain responses to visual food cues in the caudate nucleus of obese men (Embargo until 26 April 2018)
+Chapter 5: Meal timing during weight loss differentially affects brain responses to visual food cues in the caudate nucleus of obese men (Embargo up to and including 26 April 2018)

-Chapter 6: Weight loss improves insulin sensitivity and decreases intrahepatic triglycerides independent of meal timing (Embargo until 26 April 2019)
+Chapter 6: Weight loss improves insulin sensitivity and decreases intrahepatic triglycerides independent of meal timing (Embargo up to and including 26 April 2019)